WalterMatsuda/Rule_TriggerPerformance_rowLevel/README.md

 https://www.postgresql.org/docs/current/rules-triggers.html
+A documentação do postgres degrada a utilização de triggers para operações onde as rules poder realizar a mesma operação.

 "For the things that can be implemented by both, which is best depends on the usage of the database.
 A trigger is fired once for each affected row.
 A rule modifies the query or generates an additional query.
 So if many rows are affected in one statement, a rule issuing one extra command is likely to be faster than a trigger that is called for every single row and must re-determine what to do many times.
 However, the trigger approach is conceptually far simpler than the rule approach, and is easier for novices to get right."